-There was some confusion earlier in June as mention that Spain was pushing back its reopening to June 30 appeared on Spain’s official tourism website.
-Intrepid travelers who had already booked trips to Spain for early June—following an April 27 announcement that the country would reopen—now found themselves scrambling to change course, as did the airlines.
+It’s an important cautionary note, as we have already witnessed some hiccups in Spain’s reopening journey.
+There was confusion earlier in June when reports emerged that Spain was pushing back its reopening date to June 30 from the originally planned June 7 date.
+Intrepid travelers who had already booked trips to Spain for early June—following an April 27 announcement—found themselves scrambling to change course, as did the airlines.
 Iberia Airlines, Spain’s flagship carrier, has been tweeting out apologies to travelers as of June 1, with information about issuing vouchers for the amount of their tickets.

 Article continues below advertisement

-Spain is experiencing about 4,262 new cases per day, on average, and about 23 deaths per day, as of June 3.
-The country has experienced a total of 3.69 million cases, and nearly 81,000 deaths due to COVID-19, as of June 4.
-Nearly 19 million people in Spain have received at least one dose of a COVID-19 vaccine as of June 1, and 21 percent of the population has been fully vaccinated.
+Spain’s daily COVID cases have been on the rise lately—the country reported 9,227 new cases in the past day, according to Johns Hopkins University, more than double the new daily cases it was reporting one month ago.
+The country has experienced a total of 3.8 million cases, and nearly 81,000 deaths due to COVID-19, as of July 1.
+A little more than 42 million people in Spain have received at least one dose of a COVID-19 vaccine as of July 1, and 37 percent of the population has been fully vaccinated.

 This article was originally published in April 28, 2021.
-It was updated June 4, 2021, with new information, and corrects an earlier version that said the reopening was postponed until June 30.
+It was updated to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips